Career Definition for Construction Scientists

 If creating the design specifications for commercial and private buildings sounds intriguing, consider a career in architecture.
 Architects produce drawings that incorporate client desires and determine costs of materials and labor.
 They also put together contractor documents, inspect building activities and supervise drafters.

-Aspiring architects need to earn a bachelor's degree in architecture which usually takes about five years to complete.
+Aspiring architects need to earn a bachelor's degree in architecture, which usually takes about five years to complete.
 They must also work in an internship for several years and pass the Architect Registration Exam before obtaining the required license.
-According to the BLS, employment opportunities for architects are expected to increase by 7% during the 2014-2024 decade.
-As seen in BLS reports from 2015, architects not working in the naval or landscape industries received a median yearly wage of $76,100.
+According to the BLS, employment opportunities for architects are expected to increase by 4% during the 2016-2026 decade.
+As seen in BLS reports from 2017, architects received a median yearly wage of $78,470.